 That is vital to future dividend growth because Microsoft’s business model is the development and marketing of new applications.
 That software can either come from R&D or acquisitions–both of which Microsoft excels at.

 More importantly, Microsoft has developed many channels for the marketing of software.
 Those channels include apps, platforms like Microsoft Windows and Office, and new open-sourced marketing solutions.

-The source of all that cash; and the true value of Microsoft, is the vast market for its products.
+The source of all that cash and the true value of Microsoft is all the people who use its products.
 Its software solutions are still among the most popular and products in human history.
 The new channels are important because they can increase already vast market share.

 The email platform Outlook had 400 million users in early 2018, Lifewire calculated.
 If that is correct, Outlook has more users than Twitter which had 368 million users worldwide in 1st Quarter 2018.